sony/nnabla/doc/cpp.rst

 C++ API
 =======

-The C++ libraries currently provides:
+The C++ libraries currently provide:

-* APIs to execute an inference of a trained model using `Python APIs <http://nnabla.readthedocs.io/en/latest/python.html>`_ or `Neural Network Console <https://dl.sony.com>`_, a Sony's GUI neural network IDE.
+* APIs to execute an inference of a trained model created by `Python APIs <http://nnabla.readthedocs.io/en/latest/python.html>`_ and `Neural Network Console <https://dl.sony.com>`_, a Sony's GUI neural network IDE.
 * A command line interface writen in C++ which executes an inference.
 * An example of how to use C++ API with a trained model.